TheOmer77/lucia-drizzle-test/README.md

 ## Getting Started

-First, copy the contents of `.env.example` into a new `.env` file, and fill in any empty variables. \
+First, copy the contents of `.env.example` into a new `.env` file, and fill in any empty variables.

-With the default DB values, the local Postgres DB run with Docker will be used.
-If you want to use a different database, feel free to change the relevant values.
+If not filling in the DB values, the local Postgres DB run with Docker will be used by default.
+If you want to use a different database, feel free to change these values. **All other variables are required.**

 Now run both the local DB and the Next app with Docker Compose: